catamphetamine/react-pages/README.md

       // In this case `.application` configuration parameter may be removed return `https://api-server.com${path}`
     }

     // (optional)
+    error: (error, { url, path, redirect, dispatch, getState }) => console.error(error)
+    //
+    // Is called when `http` calls either fail or return an error.
+    // Is not called during `@preload()`s and therefore
+    // can only be called as part of an HTTP call
+    // triggered by some user interaction in a web browser.
+    //
+    // For example, Auth0 users may listen for
+    // JWT token expiration here and redirect to a login page.
+    // There's an alternative solution for handling access token expiration:
+    // the `http.catch()` function parameter (see below).

+    // (optional)
     // (experimental: didn't test this function parameter but it's likely to work)